 Given one today?

-It’s January — the dead of winter — and life has gotten you down.
+It’s late January — the dead of winter — and life has gotten you down.
 It’s dark.
 It’s cold.
 Maybe there’s snow, maybe not.
 It makes no matter.
 It gets lonely this time of year as you turn inside… inside your house, inside yourself.
 Whether intentional or not, you may slowly disconnect from those around you, and as you become more distant you become more detached.
 Soon you are in a funk.
 While a little alone time is always welcome, slipping into hibernation is not.

 But how do you crawl out of that cave?
 How do you inject yourself with the energy to break through the frosted walls and regain physical and emotional contact with others?
 Waiting for spring should not be an option.
 Too much isolation and spring may never come.